SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ## Subtitle selection might be incorrect near the end of the current item (FB13070742)

-When approaching the end of the current item, and if there is a next item in the list, subtitle selection might suddlenly change to an incorrect value.
-Subtitles displayed on screen, though, remain the same.
+When approaching the end of the current item, and if there is a next item in the list, subtitle selection might suddenly change to an incorrect value.
+Subtitles displayed on screen, though, remain the same as before.

 ### Workaround